This is a repost.

 Anyway, when I did the original post back in 2012, famed basketball historians like PBA stats master Fidel Mangonon and Pinoy Exchange's Jay P. Mercado helped in making this blog possible.

 In 1995, Stag Pale Pilsen joined the PBL.
 Bong Tan was the team's chief financier while Alfrancis Chua served as the coach.
 The team's starting unit is composed of multi-time PBL MVP Marlou Aquino, Mapua’s slam dunk sensation Reuben Dela Rosa, UP’s scoring machine Paul Raymund Du, DLSU’s King Archer Jason Webb, and former UST Growling Tiger Bal David.
 David at this point was left unsigned in the 1995 PBA Draft after becoming the third-round pick of the Sunkist Orange Juicers.
-Had he was signed to a contract, The Flash could have been the third UST player to play as a rookie in 1995 after top pick Dennis Espino and seventh overall pick Edmund Reyes.
+Had he been signed to a contract, The Flash could have been the third UST player to play as a rookie in 1995 after top pick Dennis Espino and seventh overall pick Edmund Reyes.

 Other notables from the 1995 squad are Randy Alcantara, Derrick Bughao, former DLSU forward Alvin Magpantay, former UST center Christopher Cantonjos, another DLSU star in Mark Telan, and free agents Jorge Gallent and "The Firecracker" Bobby Jose.